-(d) Contract Price for Gas – Cyclic.
+(c) Contract Price for Gas – Cyclic.
 The items to be included in the Contract Price between Buyer and Seller for the entitlement must include:

 (i) Capacity Payment.
 The Capacity Payment from Buyer to Seller is the Capacity Price in $ per MW specified in the Letter Confirmation (Exhibit CA) for the Entitlement times 25 MW.
+The Capacity Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

 (ii) Energy Payment.

-The Energy Payment from Buyer to Seller is the Fuel Price times the sum of the amount of MWh:
+(A) The Energy Payment from Buyer to Seller is the Fuel Price times the sum of the amount of MWh:

-(A) scheduled from the Entitlement for Energy; and
+(1) scheduled from the Entitlement for Energy; and

-(B) scheduled or instructed from the Entitlement for Ancillary Services.
+(2) scheduled or instructed from the Entitlement for Ancillary Services.

+(B) The Fuel Price is the product of:

+(1) a heat rate equal to 12.1 MMBtu/MWh; times

+(2) the Daily Gas Price.